copperstick6/TODO-list/README.md

 ## Projects

 ### Safe
-Get a running version done by December 30, 2016
+Get a running version done by ~~December 30, 2016~~ moved to January 16, 2017 due to other concerns

 #### To-Do
 Rewrite the entire existing android application
 Host the server for backend support